-The SF story has successfully captured the interest and imagination of researchers across disciplines, and with good reason, as the proposed properties are rich and varied; yet the existing ambiguity in its mathematical formulation and many of its most essential properties has created confusion about what it means for a network to be "scale-free."
-One possible and apparently popular interpretation is that scale-free means simply graphs with scaling degree sequences and that this alone implies all other features listed in Section 3.1.
-We will show that this is incorrect, and in fact none of the features follow from scaling alone.
+as the proposed properties are rich and varied.
+Yet the existing ambiguity in its mathematical formulation and many of its most essential properties has created confusion about what it means for a network to be "scale-free."
+One possible and apparently popular interpretation is that scale-free means simply graphs with scaling degree sequences, and that this alone implies all other features listed above.
+We will show that this is incorrect, and in fact none of the features follows from scaling alone.
 Even relaxing this to random graphs with scaling degree distributions is by itself inadequate to imply any further properties.
-A central aim of this paper is to clarify the reasons why these interpretations are incorrect and propose minimal changes to fix them.
-The opposite extreme interpretation is that scale-free graphs are defined as having all of the listed properties.
+A central aim of this paper is to clarify the reasons why these interpretations are incorrect, and propose minimal changes to fix them.
+The opposite extreme interpretation is that scale-free graphs are defined as having all of the above-listed properties.
 We will show that this is possible in the sense that the set of such graphs is not empty, but as a definition this leads to two further problems.
 Mathematically, one would prefer fewer axioms, and we will rectify this with a minimal definition.
-We will introduce a structural metric that provides a view of the extent to which a graph is scale-free and from which all the listed properties follow, often with necessary and sufficient conditions.
-The other problem is that the canonical examples of apparent SF networks-the Internet and biological metabolism-are then very far from scale-free in that they have none of the above properties except perhaps for scaling degree distributions.
-This is simply an unavoidable conflict between these properties and the specifics of the applications and cannot be fixed.
+We will introduce a structural metric that provides a view of the extent to which a graph is scale-free and from which all the above properties follow, often with necessary and sufficient conditions.
+The other problem is that the canonical examples of apparent SF networks, the Internet and biological metabolism, are then very far from scale-free in that they have none of the above properties except perhaps for scaling degree distributions.
+This is simply an unavoidable conflict between these properties and the specifics of the applications, and cannot be fixed.

-As a result, a rigorous theory of SF graphs must either define scale-free more narrowly than scaling degree sequences or distributions in order to have nontrivial emergent properties, and thus lose central claims of applicability, or instead define scale-free as merely scaling, but lose all the universal emergent features that have been claimed to hold for SF networks.
-We will pursue the former approach because we believe that it is most representative of the spirit of previous studies and also because it is most inclusive of results in the existing literature.
+As a result, a rigorous theory of SF graphs must either de-

+fine scale-free more narrowly than scaling degree sequences or distributions in order to have nontrivial emergent properties, and thus lose central claims of applicability, or instead define scale-free as merely scaling, but lose all the universal emergent features that have been claimed to hold for SF networks.
+We will pursue the former approach because we believe it is most representative of the spirit of previous studies and also because it is most inclusive of results in the existing literature.
 At the most basic level, simply to be a nontrivial and novel concept, scale-free clearly must mean more than a graph with scaling degree sequence or distribution.
-It must capture some aspect of the graph itself, not merely a sequence of integers, stochastic or not, in which case the SF literature and this paper would offer nothing new.
+It must capture some aspect of the graph itself, and not merely a sequence of integers, stochastic or not, in which case the SF literature and this paper would offer nothing new.
 Other authors may ultimate choose different definitions, but in any case, the results in this paper clarify for the first time precisely what the graph theoretic alternatives are regarding the implications of any of the possible alternative definitions.
-Thus, the definition of the word "scale-free" is much less important than the mathematical relationship between their various claimed properties and the connections with real world networks.
+Thus the definition of the word "scale-free" is much less important than the mathematical relationship between their various claimed properties, and the connections with real world networks.

-3.3.
-The Internet as a Case Study
+3.3 The Internet as a Case Study